UEFA Champions League: Sponsorship

-Adidas is a secondary sponsor and supplies the official match ball, the Adidas Finale, and Macron supplies the referees' kit.
-Hublot is also a secondary sponsor as the official fourth official board of the competition.

 Individual clubs may wear jerseys with advertising.
 However, only two sponsorships are permitted per jersey in addition to that of the kit manufacturer, at the chest and the left sleeve.
 Exceptions are made for non-profit organisations, which can feature on the front of the shirt, incorporated with the main sponsor or in place of it; or on the back, either below the squad number or on the collar area.

 If a club plays a match in a nation where the relevant sponsorship category is restricted (such as France's alcohol advertising restriction), then they must remove that logo from their jerseys.
-For example, when Rangers played French side Auxerre in the 1996–97 Champions League, they wore the logo of Center Parcs instead of McEwan's Lager (both companies at the time were subsidiaries of Scottish & Newcastle).
+For example, when Rangers played French side Auxerre in the 1996–97 Champions League, they wore the logo of the holiday chain Center Parcs instead of their primary sponsor, McEwan's Lager (both companies at the time were subsidiaries of Scottish & Newcastle).

 Media coverage

 The competition attracts an extensive television audience, not just in Europe, but throughout the world.
 The final of the tournament has been, in recent years, the most-watched annual sporting event in the world.
 The final of the 2012–13 tournament had the competition's highest TV ratings to date, drawing approximately 360 million television viewers.